-Do I need to wait until the Spring Market to Sell My House?
+Should I wait for the Spring Market to sell my house?

 Before my blood was transfused with 100% blood type RE (real estate) I used to think the Spring Market was similar to what the auto dealers did with President’s Day.
 Gimmicky, sales-y, running their own ads and promoting their own agenda; hijacking a day from George and Abe so the non-skiers among us would feel insecure with their current car.